sagemathinc/cocalc/notes/final_push.md

 - [ ] (1:30?) upgrade to cassandra 1.2.6: <http://www.datastax.com/documentation/cassandra/1.2/index.html#cassandra/install/installDeb_t.html>

 - [ ] (0:30?) add link to http://codemirror.net/demo/theme.html

 - [ ] (1:00?) terminal -- fact control-shift-minus works in emacs codemirror mode (in app), so it must be possible to intercept it in javascript app for chrome after all(?)
-- [ ] (1:30?) worksheet: force space at the bottom of a worksheet
-      - make it so the formatter (or local hub?) ensures that there is space
-      - use this option too: #cursorScrollMargin: 50

 - [ ] (0:30?) account settings: move autosave to editor settings, in a backwards compatible way.
 - [ ] (0:30?) account settings: move evaluate_key to editor settings, in a backwards compatible way.

-- [ ] (1:00?) make interact functions callable

-- [ ] (2:00?) first sync -- cursor jumps back 6 characters; worksheets show secret codes

-- [ ] (1:30?) good way to rename a file:  'Something my students have complained about: after clicking an "Rename file", a box appears around the name of the file.
-It is then tempting to click inside of that box (or triple click, even), but if you try this, you are taken to the file itself.
-I was confused by this behavior at first, too.
-It would perhaps at least be nice if after clicking on "Rename file", there was an easy way to delete the long default file name. ' (Dave Perkinson)

-- [ ] (2:00?) image/pdf file change auto-update (due to frequent requests from users)

-- [ ] (0:45?) worksheet: highlighting many cells and pressing shift-enter results in many new cells

-- [ ] (1:00?) bug in block parser -- https://mail.google.com/mail/u/0/?shva=1#inbox/13f21ec599d17921
 - [ ] (2:00?) snap: restore target -- user specify give target path (could be clever and do restore in 2 parts; 1 stage it locally on snap server, and 2 rsync it out once we know the destination).